-CopyFilenames is an extension for Windows Explorer.
+CopyFilenames is an extension for Windows File Explorer.
 It cannot be run as a standalone application.
-After installing CopyFilenames, right click on one or more files or folders in Windows Explorer and you will see the extra commands added by CopyFilenames.
+After installing CopyFilenames, right click on one or more files or folders in Windows File Explorer and you will see the extra commands added by CopyFilenames.

 Windows has no built in way to copy a filename or folder listing to the clipboard.
 For a single file, you can use File > Rename, CTRL+C, then ESC to copy a filename to the clipboard, but this is quite tedious if you have to do this frequently or for lots of files.

 CopyFilenames comes to the rescue!
-This adds an extra menu command to the context menu in Windows Explorer (this is the menu that pops up when you right click on a file).
+This adds an extra menu command to the context menu in Windows File Explorer (this is the menu that pops up when you right click on a file).
 This command lets you copy the filename in one operation.

 CopyFilenames can also be used to copy lots of filenames all in one go.
 By default, the filenames will be copied one per line.